bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 discussion within the working group, as is the appropriate precision of what activities and expectations a particular role covers.
-In particular, the AS might be formally decomposed into delegation components, that the client talks to, and interaction components, that the user talks to. ]]
+In particular, the AS might be formally decomposed into delegation components, that the client talks to, and interaction components, that the user talks to.
+Several alternative names have been proposed for different roles and components,
+including:

+- Grant Server (for Authorization Server)
+- Grant Client (for Resource Client)
+- Operator (for Requesting Party)

+]]

 ## Elements {#elements}